 - Second, cementing glues the squeezed material together.

-If you look at the Earth’s crust, only 5% is sedimentary rocks.
-But 75% of land surface contains sedimentary rocks.
-So, it’s rare to find sedimentary rocks at the ocean bottom.
+If you look at the Earth’s crust, only 5% of it is composed of sedimentary rocks.
+But 75% of the land surface contains sedimentary rocks.
+So, it’s rare to find sedimentary rocks at the ocean’s bottom.

 Clastic Sedimentary Rocks